5 Christmas Horror Movies For Yuletide Fear

 Warner Bros

-Better Watch Out is loaded with twists, so we’ll refrain from describing too much of the plot.
+Better Watch Out is loaded with twists, so I’ll refrain from revealing too much.
 Nothing is as it seems, and no one can be trusted.
 Olivia DeJonge delivers a feisty performance as the babysitter.
-Levi Miller is incredibly annoying and infuriating as Luke, but the character was clearly intended to be that way, so he does a good job.
+Levi Miller is incredibly annoying as Luke, but he was clearly intended to be that way, so he does a good job.

 1. Black Christmas (1974)